cissna/gite/README.md

     - --quiet: print bare minimum
     - --auto-accept: self-explanatory, maybe allow for different levels so user input can/cannot be an option at times.

-- should edit include necesarily previous explanation of the commands? probably...
 ## Long-term future considerations
 Right now, the tool only works with my specific Azure GPT-4.1 API key, which is less than ideal.
 I'll make setup more user friendly once I'm happy with the project.